Banking Savings & Money Market Accounts

 • You can’t access a branch: Since most high-yield savings accounts only offer online banking, that means you can’t go in person to do your banking.
 If not being able to visit a brick-and-mortar bank is a dealbreaker, then you’ll need to consider another option.

-One thing to be aware of with all savings accounts, not just high-yield accounts, is that you will be limited in the number of withdrawals you can make.
 Federal Regulation D, a rule established by the Federal Reserve, limits certain deposit accounts, like savings accounts and money market accounts.
-You are limited to a total of six withdrawals per month.
-If you want to move your money around more than that, then your best bet is to put some of it into a checking account.
+If you want to be able to move your money around more often, then your best bet is to put some of it into a checking account.

-Can you lose money in a high-yield savings account?
+Can you lose money in an HYSA?

 The short answer is no, you can’t lose your money.